libonomy/secp256k1-keys/README.md

 by blockchains.

-This library gives the ability for offline message signing with the relevant private key and than broadcasting the signed transaction using the post/tx route of the peer url or by running the node locally.
+This library gives the ability for offline message signing with the relevant private key and than broadcasting the signed transaction using the RPC or REST calls

 Note: The library is compatible/can be integrated with any JS implementation of frontend/backend.
 This library deals with tasks that are considered *security-critical* and should be used very carefully.